itw-creative-works/push-manager/README.md

 # Push Manager
 **Push Manager** is an NPM module that instantly implements Firebase push notifications in your Firebase project.
-It's main purpose is to simplify the process of storing tokens and sending the actual notifications to your users.
+Its main purpose is to simplify the process of storing tokens and sending the actual notifications to your users.
 </div>

 ## Install